DonaK695/PSP_ParkerNet_switchback_classifier/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14902722.svg)](https://doi.org/10.5281/zenodo.14902722)

+**ParkerNet v1.0** is the original model architecture and weights.
+**Notebook Version 1.1** refers to updated documentation, robustness testing, and visualization.

 ## 🔥 Project Highlights
 Switchbacks—**abrupt disturbances or reversals in the radial magnetic field of the solar wind**—have been extensively studied since NASA’s **Parker Solar Probe (PSP)** mission.
 These disturbances could hold the key to understanding how the **solar wind is heated and accelerated**.